MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/tutorial-aovpn-certificates.md

 ---
-title: Configure certificate-based authentication for Always On VPN
+title: Tutorial - Configure certificate-based authentication for Always On VPN
 description: In this section of the tutorial, you'll configure Always on VPN for certificate-based authentication ms.topic: article ms.author: anaharris